 Outstanding winery regularly producing wines of exemplary quality and typicity.
-Will have at least two wines rated at 95 points or above, and had a five-star rating for the previous two years.
+Will have at least two wines rated at 95 points or above, and had a five-star rating for the previous three years.

 Where the winery name is itself is printed in red, it is a winery generally acknowledged to have had a long track record of excellence in the context of its region — truly the best of the best.

 Outstanding winery capable of producing wines of very high quality, and did so this year.
 Also will usually have at least two wines rated at 95 points or above.